StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 The terminal uses a set of commands designed in 1965.
 The kernal of the terminal is Linux.

 Every UNIX command has an input (usually from the keyboard) and an output (usually on the screen).

+1. GUIs have features that make it hard to make mistakes.
+The command line is for people who know what they're doing.  **There's no safety net.**
+2. No feedback (other than the new prompt).

 Can make a temporary directory to play around in.